Download App

 4 hours

-Airport Express to Hong Kong Station — twenty-four minutes.
-Mid-Levels escalator.
-Egg waffle from a vendor.
-Star Ferry across the harbour.
+Airport Express to Hong Kong Station in twenty-four minutes.
+Ride the Mid-Levels escalator.
+Buy an egg waffle from a street vendor in Central.
+Star Ferry across Victoria Harbour.
 Express back.

 8 hours

 Express to Central.
-Tram to Wan Chai.
-Dim sum at Tim Ho Wan.
-Sheung Wan.
-PMQ.
-Ferry to Kowloon.
-Temple Street Market.
+Double-decker tram to Wan Chai.
+Michelin-starred dim sum at Tim Ho Wan.
+Sheung Wan and PMQ.
+Star Ferry to Kowloon.
+Walk Temple Street Market.
 Express back.

 13 hours

 Express to Kowloon.
-Victoria Peak via tram.
-Lunch in Soho.
+Peak Tram up Victoria Peak.
+Late lunch in Soho.
 Star Ferry at sunset.
-Mong Kok night market.
+Mong Kok night markets.
 Express back.
 Shower at the airport.
+Board feeling like you visited a city.

 VII